PhillypHenning/Witchlight/Sessions/Arc-3/Session-4.md

 - Sevro in the cells
     - Illig approaches Jewels speaking in Sylvan and offers to get him out if he pledges alliegence to him and helps him kill the king
     - Sevro will almost certainly either agree through Jewels or by casting understand languages.
 He will almost certainly attempt to use the situation to get close to the King himself
+    - Jewels is uninterested in Sevro while he looks like this.
+If pushed, Jewels will remark on how disgusting Sevro looks and won't believe him if told he is Sevro

 - Witches Hut
     - Di is walking into a room in which a large bronze frog sits looking upward with its mouth agape.
 The inky blackness of depth lingering at the edges of bronze frogs open throat.